tayganr/purviewlab/modules/module10.md

 ## :loudspeaker: Introduction

-Whilethe Microsoft Purview Governance Portal is the default interface for Microsoft Purview, the underlying platform can be accessed via a set of APIs.
+While the Microsoft Purview Governance Portal is the default interface for Microsoft Purview, the underlying platform can be accessed via a set of APIs.
 This opens up the possibility of a variety of scenarios including:

   * Working with Microsoft Purview assets programmatically (e.g. bulk create/read/update/delete).
   * Adding support for other data sources beyond those supported out of the box.